 - Production or transport of hazardous consumer products

 - Environmental violations (e.g. improper ventilation, illegal waste disposal)

 - Motor vehicle, public transportation, maritime, or railroad violations

 OSHA protects whistleblowers from being wrongfully terminated for testifying to, and providing evidence of gross mismanagement, gross waste of funds, abuse of authority, substantial and specific danger to public health or safety.”

 In Violation of Written Contracts or Implied Promises

-If you have been hired under a written contract that ensures your job security for a certain length of time, you are no longer considered an “at-will” employee.
+If you have been hired under a written employment contract that ensures your job security for a certain length of time, you are no longer considered an “at-will” employee.
 Instead, your employer is required by law to follow the rules stipulated in the employee handbook if she/he desires to terminate your work relationship.
-Therefore, our capable team may be able to use the contract itself, as well as the guidelines outlined in the employment manual, to hold your employer to retain you according to the terms stated in the contract.
+Therefore, our capable team may be able to use the contract itself, as well as the guidelines outlined in the employment manual, to hold your employer to retain you according to the terms stated in the employment contract.